 - ❌ It’s impossible to confirm whether the clinic is legitimate.

-- ❌ No price comparison function available.
+- ❌ No price comparison feature available.

 - ❌ The reservation process is complicated.